 Certificate Eligibility Pathway 1

-Graduated from a Maine program approved to prepare school counselors, together with a formal recommendation of the preparing institution;

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;

-Earned a master’s or a doctorate degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule; and
+Earned a master’s or a doctorate degree through a Maine program approved to prepare school counselors from an accredited college or university, in accordance with Part I Section 6.1 or this rule, together with a formal recommendation from the preparing institution; and

-Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”;
+Completed an approved course for teaching students with exceptionalities in the regular classroom.

-Passed content area assessment, in accordance with to Me.
-Dept. of Ed.
-Reg.
-13.

 Certificate Eligibility Pathway 2

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;

-Earned a master’s or a doctorate degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned a master’s or a doctorate degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule:

-Provided a formal recommendation for a school counselor certificate from a college or university approved to prepare school counselors;
+Coursework in bachelor’s, master’s, or doctorate degree program must align with the Council for Accreditation of Counseling and Related Educational Programs (CACREP) standards and address content areas for School Counselors;

+Foundations: models of school counseling including career development, assessment in pre-K-12, and school based collaboration;

+Contextual Dimensions: including the role of school counselor, consultation with families, responding to school emergencies, risk factors for behavioral disorders, effects of substance use disorders, community resources, and legal and ethical considerations; and

+Practice of School Counseling: purpose and mission, design and evaluation of school counseling programs, academic interventions, transition planning with students, equity in student outcomes, advocacy, and data-driven decision-making; and

+Completed a minimum of three semester hours in diversity-centered content related to today’s classroom (e.g., culturally responsive teaching, multicultural education, intercultural education, second language acquisition or world language teaching methods); and

-Completed an approved course for “Teaching Exceptional Students in the Regular Classroom”;
+Completed an approved course for teaching students with exceptionalities in the regular classroom.

-Passed content area assessment, in accordance with Me.
-Dept. of Ed.
-Reg.
-13; and

-Passed pedagogical knowledge and skills assessment at the appropriate grade level, in accordance with Me.
-Dept. of Ed.
-Reg.
-13, or successful completion of an approved alternative professional studies program for school counseling.

 Conditional Certificate

-Earned a bachelor’s degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

 Matriculated into an approved program for school counselor education or current enrollment in graduate coursework for school counselor education; and

-Completed a minimum of 24 semester hours of graduate study in school counselor education coursework.
+Completed a minimum of 24 graduate semester hours in school counselor education coursework which are aligned with the CACREP standards and address content areas for School Counselors.

 1.13 Certificate 092: Literacy Specialist

-Function: This certificate allows the holder to diagnose, instruct, or evaluate pupils needing corrective or remedial instruction in reading, in addition to or in lieu of that provided by the classroom teacher.
+Function: This certificate allows the holder to diagnose, instruct, or evaluate pupils needing corrective or remedial instruction in reading, in addition to or in lieu of, that provided by the classroom teacher.
 The holder of this certificate is not limited to providing services to only those persons who need corrective or remedial instruction.

-Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this certificate shall be established by one of two pathways.
-Individuals who are not eligible through either pathway may be eligible for a conditional certificate, in accordance with Section 1.13.B.3, below, and Part I Section 5.4 of this rule.
+Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this certificate shall be established by one of three pathways.
+Individuals who are not eligible through any of these pathways may be eligible for a conditional certificate, in accordance with Section 1.13.B.4, below, and Part I Section 6.6 of this rule.

 Certificate Eligibility Pathway 1